Updated June 2026

 What the amending SI does technically

-The amending SI is made under the same statutory power as the principal Regulations (section 175 of the NHS Act 2006).
-It uses the negative resolution procedure: laid before Parliament, then comes into force on the named date unless either House passes a motion to annul within 40 sitting days.
+The amending SI is made under the same statutory powers as the principal Regulations.
+It uses the negative resolution procedure: laid before Parliament on 10 March 2026, then in force from 1 April 2026 unless either House passed a motion to annul.

 The Explanatory Memorandum

 DHSC publishes an Explanatory Memorandum alongside every amending SI.
-The 2026 EM (available on the legislation.gov.uk page for the SI) runs to approximately 8 pages and covers:
+The 2026 EM (available on the legislation.gov.uk page for SI 2026/265) covers:

 - Policy background: the role of patient charges in funding NHS dental services, the annual uprating cycle, the recent freeze and catch-up rise.